Russian Sleep Experiment

-The most iconic image associated with the Russian Sleep Experiment is actually an animatronic Halloween prop called "Spazm".
+The most iconic image associated with the Russian Sleep Experiment, which is actually an image of an animatronic Halloween prop called "Spazm".

-The Russian Sleep Experiment is a creepypasta which tells the tale of five Soviet-era test subjects being exposed to an experimental sleep-inhibiting stimulant, and has become the basis of an urban legend.
-Many news organizations, including Snopes, News.com.au, and LiveAbout, trace the story's origins to a website, now known as the Creepypasta Wiki, being posted on August 10, 2010, by a user named OrangeSoda, whose real name is unknown.
+The Russian Sleep Experiment is a creepypasta that tells the tale of five Soviet-era test subjects being exposed to an experimental sleep-inhibiting stimulant, and has become the basis of an urban legend.
+Many news organizations, including Snopes, news.com.au, and LiveAbout, trace the story's origins to the Creepypasta Wiki, being posted on August 16, 2010, by a user named OrangeSoda, whose real name is unknown.
+However, the wiki itself indicates via its revision history logs that the story was initially posted to the /x/ board on 4chan.

 Plot

-The story recounts a scientist's perspective of an experiment set in 1940-50 at a covert Soviet test facility, where they and several other scientists gave political prisoners a stimulant gas that would prevent sleep for fifteen days.
-As if the experiment progresses, it is shown that the lack of sleep transforms the subjects into violent zombie-like creatures who are addicted to the gas.
+The story recounts a scientist's perspective of an experiment set at a covert Soviet test facility, where they and several other scientists gave political prisoners a stimulant gas that would prevent sleep for fifteen days.
+As the experiment progresses, it is shown that the lack of sleep transforms the subjects into violent, zombie-like creatures who are addicted to the gas and other human meat.
 At the end of the story, every character dies except the narrating scientist, who had been spared for unknown reasons.